Action learning: Role of Facilitator in Action Learning

-brought into speed the integration of the set ...." but "Such a combiner ....... must contrive that it (the set) achieves independence of them at the earliest possible moment...".
+brought into speed the integration of the set ...." but "Such a combiner ...must contrive that it (the set) achieves independence of them at the earliest possible moment...".

 (iii) The facilitator of organizational learning or the "learning community" organiser:

-"The most precious asset of any organization is the one most readily overlooked: its capacity to build upon its lived experience, to learn from its challenges and to turn in a better performance by inviting all and sundry to work out for themselves what that performance ought to be."

-Hale suggested that the facilitator role developed by Revans be incorporated into any standards for action learning facilitation accreditation.
-Hale also suggests the action learning facilitator role includes the functions of mobiliser, learning set adviser, and learning catalyst.
-To increase the reflective, learning aspect of action learning, many groups now adopt the practice or norm of focusing on questions rather than statements while working on the problem and developing strategies and actions.
-Questions focus discussion and encourage the group to listen, to become a cohesive team more quickly, and to generate creative, out-of-the-box thinking.
+"The most precious asset of any organization is the one most readily overlooked: its capacity to build upon its lived experience, to learn from its challenges and to turn in a better performance by inviting all and sundry to work out for themselves what that performance ought to be."Hale suggested that the facilitator role developed by Revans be incorporated into any standards for Action Learning facilitation accreditation.
+Hale also suggests the Action Learning facilitator role includes the functions of mobilizer, learning set adviser, and learning catalyst.
+To increase the reflective, learning aspect of Action Learning, many groups now adopt the practice or norm of focusing on questions rather than statements while working on the problem and developing strategies and actions.

-Self-managed action learning is a variant of action learning that dispenses with the need for a facilitator of the action learning set.
-Shurville and Rospigliosi have explored using virtual action learning to promote self-management by the team.
-Deborah Waddill has developed guidelines for virtual action learning teams, what she calls action e-learning.

-There are a number of problems, however, with pure self-managed teams (i.e., with no coach).
-Wellins, Byham, & Wilson have noted that self-managing teams (such as task forces) seldom take the time to reflect on what they are doing or make efforts to identify key lessons learned from the process.
+Self-managed action learning is a variant of Action Learning that dispenses with the need for a facilitator of the action learning set, including in virtual and hybrid settings.
+There are a number of problems, however, with purely self-managed teams (i.e., with no coach).
+It has been noted that self-managing teams (such as task forces) seldom take the time to reflect on what they are doing or make efforts to identify key lessons learned from the process.
 Without reflection, team members are likely to import organizational or sub-unit cultural norms and familiar problem solving practices into the problem-solving process without explicitly testing their validity and utility.
 Team members employ assumptions, mental models, and beliefs about methods or processes that are seldom openly challenged, much less tested.
 As a result, teams often apply traditional problem solving methods to non-traditional, urgent, critical, and discontinuous problems.
 In addition, team members often "leap" from the initial problem statement to some form of brainstorming that they assume will produce a viable solution.
 These suggested solutions typically provoke objections, doubts, concerns, or reservations from other team members who advocate their own preferred solutions.
 The conflicts that ensue are generally both unproductive and time-consuming.
-As a result, self-managed teams, tend to split or fragment rather than develop and evolve into a cohesive, high-performing team.
+As a result, self-managed teams, tend to split or fragment rather than develop into a cohesive, high-performing team.